gabrielcedran/goland-and-serverless-intro/README.md

     // here a is also 9 - b is pointing to the memory address that a is also pointing

 ```

+## AWS and CDK (Cloud Development Kit)

+CDK is a open-source framework built by AWS which allows developers to define infrastructure as code (avoiding having to go to aws dashboard / ui).

+CDK uses CloudFormation service in order to provision the necessary infra.
+CloudFormation basically uses flat file templates to define what needs to be created (CDK Code -> Cloud Formation -> Rest of AWS suite).

+### Initiating a CDK project

+`cdk init app --language go`

+`go get` to download the dependencies

+**notes:**

+1. jsii is a framework built by aws to transpile other programming languages into typescript - to allow them to communicate with typescript, which is the native language of aws (when creating a project in TS, it's not necessary)
+2. `defer` in go means "execute this line of code within this function (scope) after everything else has finished"
+3. `app` is the base component where all the other pieces of infrastructure is bound (where the app came from, where it was deployed to, etc) - it's applies a concept of `constructs`.
+4. `stack` is a collection of individual infrastructure (AWS Lamnda, AWS DynamoDB, API Gateway, etc) - it's bound to the app

+_apps can have multiple stacks and multiple resources_